-Several years ago I was asked to be the guest speaker at a mom’s group.
+Several years ago I was asked to be the guest speaker at a women’s group.
 I was so excited for the opportunity, and I felt honored to be given the chance to share my testimony with them.
 I personally knew a few of these women, so they were already familiar with my testimony.

 The group organizer called me a few days before I was to speak and told me that after thinking about it more, it wouldn’t be a good time for my testimony, and she asked me not to come.
 A few days later I ran into some women from the group, and I found out that the organizer had said she asked me not to come because my testimony would be “too much” for them.
 My heart sank to the ground, and I felt something else that took me days to identify…

 That old almost too-familiar feeling of shame from my past came creeping back.
 I thought I was over it all, until I was told that my testimony was too much for those women to hear.
 What does “too much” mean?
 I spent years keeping my past to myself, because I was afraid that people would reject me, not feel comfortable around me anymore, etc. Being told that my testimony would be “too much” (especially when I know many of these women) brought back all of those fears again.

 Isaiah 50:7 says, “Because the Sovereign LORD helps me, I will not be disgraced.
 Therefore have I set my face like flint, and I know I will not be put to shame”.